django/deps/draft/orm-field-api-related-improvement.rst

 13. Query/QuerySets/Expressions work well with new refactored API's

-14. ContentTypes/GenericRelations/GenericForeginKey works well with new Fields API
+14. refactor GIS framework based on the changes in ORM

+15. ModelForms/Admin work well with posposed changes